Reidar Engell Olsen

 Reidar Engell Olsen (10 May 1933 – 18 June 2016) was a Norwegian politician for the Labour Party.

 Olsen served as a deputy representative to the Parliament of Norway from Telemark during the terms 1969–1973 and 1973–1977.
 In total he met during 9 days of parliamentary session.

 From 1973 to 1979, during Bratteli's Second Cabinet and Nordli's Cabinet, Engell Olsen was appointed State Secretary in the Ministry of Industry.
-He also served as mayor of Tinn.
+He also served as mayor of Tinn Municipality.